 ARTICLE XII: GENERAL MEMBERSHIP AND MEETINGS

 Section 1.
-Regular meetings of this local unit shall be held at least ____ times per year as provided by this local unit, the board of managers or the executive committee. ____ days’ notice shall be given to the membership of any change of date.
+Regular meetings of this local unit shall be held at least four times per year as provided by this local unit, the board of managers or the executive committee.
+Three days’ notice shall be given to the membership of any change of date.

 Section 2.
-Special meetings of this local unit may be called by the president or by a majority of the board of managers, _____days’ notice having be given.
+Special meetings of this local unit may be called by the president or by a majority of the board of managers, three days’ notice having be given.

 # Section 3.
 The general membership must have an Annual Meeting.
 (See ARTICLE VI: OFFICERS AND THEIR ELECTION, Section 2).

-# Section 4. _____ members shall constitute a quorum for the transaction of business in any meeting of this local unit.
+# Section 4.
+Ten members shall constitute a quorum for the transaction of business in any meeting of this local unit.
 Voting by proxy is prohibited.

 ARTICLE XIII: COUNCIL MEMBERSHIP

 Section 1.
-This local unit shall be represented in the meetings of the ______________________ Council PTA by the president or alternate, the principal or alternate, and by _____ delegates or their alternates.
-All delegates and representatives must be members of this local unit and shall be chosen by election in the month of _______________.
-These delegates and alternates shall serve for a term of ____ year(s).
+This local unit shall be represented in the meetings of the Knox County Council PTA by the president or alternate, the principal or alternate, and by two delegates or their alternates.
+All delegates and representatives must be members of this local unit and shall be chosen by election in the month of August.
+These delegates and alternates shall serve for a term of one year(s).

 Section 2.
-This local unit shall pay annual dues of $ ____ per member to the PTA council as provided in the council bylaws.
+This local unit shall pay annual dues of $ .25 per member to the PTA council as provided in the council bylaws.